 Writ of Habeas Corpus

 Habeas corpus was known in the common law of England and America as “the great writ.”
-In certain circumstances, it is available in Missouri, Illinois, Kansas and Oklahoma in child custody and visitation litigations.
+In certain circumstances, it is available in Missouri, Illinois, Kansas, Oklahoma and Nebraska in child custody and visitation litigations.
 The Latin phrase means “produce the body.”
 A skilled family law attorney knows how to employ a writ of habeas corpus, in situations when a child is being unlawfully detained.

 Hague Convention on the Civil Aspects of International Child Abduction